 Keeps Skin Healthy

-The major component in anise oil is anethol.
+The primary component in anise oil is anethol.
 This compound gives the oil its aroma.
 The medical benefits provided by anise oil are due to its stimulant, digestive, sedative, antiseptic and antispasmodic properties.

 Relieves Migraines And Headaches

-To relieve migraines and headaches, the seeds can be used to make a paste that is then applied to your temples, neck and forehead.
+To relieve migraines and headaches, the seeds can be used to make a paste that is then applied to your temples, neck, and forehead.
 To make your own herbal ointment, combine two tablespoons of carrier oil with one tablespoon of melted beeswax.
 While the mixture is still warm, add a couple of drops of anise essential oil and then make sure to stir everything well.
-Put the mixture into a tightly-covered, small jar and store it the refrigerator or a cool place.
+Put the mix into a tightly-covered, small jar and store in the refrigerator or a cool place.